Home > Shop By Condition > Liver Disease

 What do you feed a dog with high liver enzymes?

-Pets with high liver enzymes and liver disease can show significant improvement when they are fed a liver-friendly diet and given the best natural liver support supplements for dogs.
-Many dog foods contain chemicals, allergens and grains which create additional work for the digestive system and liver.
-Pet treats may contain sugar, fillers and food dyes.
+Pets with high liver enzymes and liver disease can benefit from a liver-friendly diet.
+Avoid treats containing chemical preservatives, fillers or artificial food colorings.
 A reduced fat diet with added omega-3 fatty acids (found in fish and fish oil) along with freshly steamed vegetables can be helpful for dogs with elevated liver enzymes or liver disease.
 Colorful root vegetables, such as beets and carrots, contain antioxidants and carotenoids (beta-carotene) which can help to stimulate bile flow and help eliminate wastes.
 At Ask Ariel, we will include free liver diet tips on the packing slip that comes with your order.

 How can SAMe and milk thistle support my dog’s liver?